 - Private land

-- Crown land managed by other authorities, including Melbourne Water, VicTrack, Department of Environment, Land, Water and Planning (DELWP), for example Jells Park managed by DELWP
+- Crown land managed by other authorities, including Melbourne Water, VicTrack, Department of Energy, Environment and Climate Action (DEECA), for example Jells Park managed by DEECA

 - Land outside Monash boundary

 Council can consider new street infrastructure provision on land below upon approval from others:

 - Major shared trail corridor managed by Council, that is 2m from each side of trail edge and within 3m height, requires approval from relevant authority, such as VicTrack, Melbourne Water, DELWP

 - Arterial Roads - The Department of Transport is the Coordinating Road Authority for all arterial roads in the municipality.
 The demarcation of responsibility for arterial road reserves can be found in Council’s Road Management Plan 2021(PDF, 6MB).